-Nov 19 2012 - The iPad is the most popular of the tablets on the market right now so there is a good chance that you know people who have one.
+Nov 20 2013 - Apple's iPad tablet are some of the most stylish and feature packed models on the market.
 While the tablet is great on its own there are a number of accessories that help protect it, keep it clean or just make it more functional.
-Here are some ideas for gifts to give those who happen to have an Apple iPad table.
+Here are some ideas for gifts to give those who happen to have an Apple iPad tablet.

 Touchscreens are incredibly easy to use but they do have their drawbacks.
 First, the screen can get dirty very quickly from the oils on our fingers that get placed on the glass.
 Second, people with larger hands may have difficulty getting precise placement on the screen.
 A stylus is a specialized sort of pen or pointing device that are used to mimic the capacitive nature of human skin for touchscreen displays on the iPad.
 The styles are quite diverse from standard looking pens to ones that look like paint brushes.
 Prices range from as little as $10 to over $100 but most tend to be around $30.

 Even with its oleophobic coating on the touchscreen display of the iPad, it still will get fingerprints and smudges.
 This grease and grim will be most noticeable when the tablet is used in sunlight.
 Now, the iPad does come with a small cleaning cloth but it is small and easy to misplace.
-The 3M microfiber cloths do a superb job at getting a crystal clear smooth glass surface and are designed specifically for sensitive optical lenses in cameras meaning it won't scratch or damage the display.
-Prices vary due to a variety of different sizes but start at a few dollars and go up to around $15.
+The 3M microfiber cloths do a superb job at getting a crystal clear smooth glass surface and are designed specifically for electronics.
+Prices vary due to a variety of different sizes but start at a few dollars and go up to around $10.